Circassians in Iraq: History

 Iraqis of North Caucasus origin mainly originate from Circassia.
 The migration of North Caucasians to Iraq goes back many centuries, peaking in the aftermath of the Russian–Circassian War with the Circassian genocide of the 1860s.
-The Circassians ame to Iraq in two waves: directly from Circassia, and later from the Balkans.
+The Circassians came to Iraq in two waves: directly from Circassia, and later from the Balkans.
 Chechens and Dagestanis also settled in Iraq throughout the Ottoman era.
 Circassians also settled in large numbers in other neighbouring countries including Turkey, Syria, Jordan, and Palestine.

 Demographics

 The name "Circassian" usually denotes speakers of Northwest Caucasian languages only, however in Western Asia the name may denote North Caucasus peoples in general, including Chechens and Dagestanis, who speak Northeast Caucasian languages.

 The overall number of Circassians or people of North Caucasus origin in Iraq is estimated to be between 30,000 and 50,000, however the total number is unknown.
 It has been reported that there are 30,000 Adyghe families in Baghdad alone.
 It is understood that many North Caucasians have ethnically assimilated into the Iraqi population, becoming Arabicized or Kurdicized.

 Surnames such as Al-Daghestani, Al-Shishani ("Chechen"), and Al-Sharkas ("Circassian") are common among Iraqis of North Caucasian descent.